realkemon/home/pages/tut_part1.md

  </tr>
 </table>

-The comparison images below are essentially what we will cover in this tutorial part.
-They depict two scenarios of the exact same map.
-The only difference is the location of the map relative to the world.
+The comparison images below show that although the brushes themselves are the same, their placement, as visible in the grid images, is different.
+This leads to the visible difference in the 3rd images.
+Those colourful planes are portals and are used by the game to decide what to render at any given time.
+After we understand what those portals are and do, we will move on to the layout sketch.
+For that, we will cover some basics that will enable us to create a good layout, which we can use to anticipate gameplay and performance in the map.
+Once the layout sketch is decent, we will start to build our map in Radiant.
+There are some things that we need to keep in mind when doing that, which is why we are going to go through that process step by step.

 <table>
  <tr>